best frameworks for doing this is called the Capability Maturity Model or CMM.

 - 3: Defined - Process is characterized for

-- 4: Quantitatively Managed - Process is measured and controlled
+organization, and is proactive- 4: Quantitatively Managed - Process is measured and controlled

 - 5: Optimizing - Focus is on continuous process improvement